vuejs/docs/src/about/faq.md

 TypeScript support is an important consideration when new features are added to Vue.
 APIs that are designed with TypeScript in mind are typically easier for IDEs and linters to understand, even if you aren't using TypeScript yourself.
 Everybody wins.
 Vue APIs are also designed to work the same way in both JavaScript and TypeScript as much as possible.

-Adopting TypeScript involves a trade-off between onboarding complexity and long term maintainability gains.
+Adopting TypeScript involves a trade-off between onboarding complexity and long-term maintainability gains.
 Whether such a trade-off can be justified can vary depending on your team's background and project scale, but Vue isn't really an influencing factor in making that decision.

 ## How does Vue compare to Web Components?